TrungTho/saga-playground/README.md

     - [ ] Workers

       - [x] Pull data from Kafka, save to DB (checkout_inbox table) & and send ack to Kafka
-      - [ ] Process data (main logic, but just fake it) <<---- focus here
+      - [x] Process data (main logic, but just fake it)

-        - [ ] gRPC call to order service
+        - [x] gRPC call to order service
-        - [ ] Considering to use service discovery here, in order to implement the batches processing efficienty.
+        - [x] Considering to use service discovery here, in order to implement the batches processing efficienty.
 Candidates: Zookeeper vs Eureke
           - More lean on Zookeeper because: 1. already used with Kafka brokers, 2.
 Eureke will need another Spring App as the server, 3.
 Zookeeper supports distributed locks (check Eureka to see if if can)
           - While Zookeeper can be complicated & follow CP, Eureka is considered easier, lighter and follows AP, but for this playground purpose, I whink network partition tolerance is not a key factor.
           - In enterprise system, I would suggest to implement this checkout process by using serverless architecture (Kafka -> Queue -> Lambda Function for eg) if processing time is the top priority, and leveraging the unlimited scale of serverless arch.
           - Health Checking: Consul and Eureka have built-in health checking mechanisms to monitor the availability and health of services.
 These tools can periodically ping services and update their status in the registry accordingly.
 ZooKeeper, on the other hand, lacks built-in health checking. _In ZooKeeper, health checking needs to be implemented by the client applications themselves._

-      - [ ] Manually poll for payment status
+      - [x] Manually poll for payment status
-      - [ ] Outbox pattern for post-payment phases
+      - [x] Outbox pattern for post-payment phases

     - [ ] APIs
       - [ ] API for manually resolve checkout (just auto resolve it)